Intern426/FBUProject/README.md

 ## Demos

--Using dummy data for the prescriptions
+-First Draft: Using dummy data for the prescriptions

 ![](https://i.imgur.com/KToNJLn.gif)